radrich/richarmstrong.net/_classes/get-inspired-explore-your-city.md

 ### Where Can I Take the Class? {#options}

 - [**On TapTapKaboom School.**](https://ttkb.me/get-inspired) This includes the video *and* audio class.
 These are once-off purchases and don’t require a membership—they’ll be yours for eveeeeeer!
 You can also get the [the audio-only class](https://ttkb.me/get-inspired-audio) if you want.
 - [**On Skillshare.**](https://ttkb.me/get-inspired-sk) You’ll need a Premium Skillshare membership (very much worth it).
-If you’ve never used Skillshare before you, use [this link](https://ttkb.me/get-inspired-sk) to get a 14-day free trial.
+If you’ve never used Skillshare before, use [this link](https://ttkb.me/get-inspired-sk) to get a 14-day free trial.
 You’ll be able to watch this class and tons of others for free during that time.
 - [**On Listenable.**](https://ttkb.me/get-inspired-listenable) Listenable is an *audio-only* membership service with some super-helpful content.
 Use [this link](https://ttkb.me/get-inspired-listenable) to get a 7-day free trial.
 You’ll be able to listen to this class and a whole bunch more for free during that time.

 ### What The Class Covers